 Ruarwe is a small fishing village located along the northern shores of lake Malawi (formerly Lake Nyasa), roughly 60km north of Nkhata Bay and 500km north of the capital Lilongwe.

 It is an extremely rural and beautiful part of the country which suffers from lack of infrastructure: there are no roads (access by boat or foot only) and a very limited power supply.

 Who are we?

 Rosa Nissim: Founder & Project Co-ordinator

-Rosa has spent more than 15 years working and operating in the charitable sphere on both a paid and voluntary basis, as well as partaking in numerous youth leadership schemes in England and abroad.
+Rosa has spent over 25 years working and operating in the charitable sphere on both a paid and voluntary basis, as well as partaking in numerous youth leadership schemes in England and abroad.
 After completing a BA in Literature (Birmingham University, 2004) and a BSc in Mathematics (King’s College London, 2007), she went to the north of Malawi to teach Mathematics at a secondary school in Nkhata Bay and worked in various educational arenas throughout the year.
-In 2008 she spent 2 months in Ruarwe before returning to the UK and in 2009 Phunzira was founded.
-She now works full-time in Malawi co-ordinating Phunzira’s projects on the ground.
+In 2008 she spent two months in Ruarwe before returning to the UK and in 2009 she founded Phunzira.
+She now works part-time in Malawi co-ordinating Phunzira’s projects on the ground.

 Philippa Mander: Co-founder & Health Co-ordinator

 Philippa gained her registration as a Paediatric Nurse in 2012.
 This follows a degree in Applied Psychology from Durham University and 5 years working in Finance, Legal services and IT in two City companies.
 Philippa has taken time out from work to travel extensively in sub-Saharan Africa where she has undertaken various volunteering opportunities.
 In early 2012 she went to Ruarwe to complete her nursing clinical elective placement at the local health centre, returning in September 2012 to complete a research audit on malaria testing.
-In 2013 Philippa joined the Phunzira team as Health Co-ordinator and in 2014 moved to Malawi to assist with Phunzira’s initiatives on the ground.
+In 2013 Philippa joined the Phunzira team as Health Co-ordinator and in 2014 moved part-time to Malawi to assist with Phunzira’s initiatives on the ground.

 Phunzira’s accounts are fully transparent and can be found here.
 We want people to know where their donations are going, and we welcome any advice or comments.